 Read more about Japanese cooking classes and why they’re an awesome way to experience the culture of Japan here

 Nicknamed the “spectacles bridge” because the reflection from the arches makes this bridge over the Nakashima river look like a pair of glasses from the Meiji era.
 The Megane-Bashi Bridge is one of 10 bridges built across this river, and one of the 6 that were washed away on 23 July 1982 by a flood.
 All the stones were recovered and the bridge was restored.

 The Megane-Bashi bridge was built by shopkeepers and monks in the period when Christianity was banned in Japan.

 The open-air museum that is Glover Garden was originally built for Thomas Blake Glover, a Scot who in the 19th century played an important role in the Meiji restoration.
 He was one of the founders of Kirin Beer, established Japan’s first modern shipyard and rang an arms-importing operation.
 He built the first train line between Tokyo and Yokohama too.
 He settled here, along with other western merchants after the end of the period of National Seclusion.

-The primary attraction here is Glover House, a UNESCO World Heritage site, which is sadly closed for renovations from January 2019 until November 2020.
+The primary attraction here is Glover House, a UNESCO World Heritage site.
 The gardens and other buildings are however still open.